-When you get injured due to someone’s negligence, you will likely have medical bills to pay.
-Of course, if you are in compliance with federal law, you likely carry health insurance.
-There are a lot of different options for health insurance these days, ranging from public programs like Medicare and Medicaid to private health coverage through an employer group plan or through the healthcare insurance exchange.
+When you suffer harm due to someone else’s negligence, you will likely have medical bills to pay.
+Hopefully, you have health insurance.
+There are a lot of different options for health insurance these days, ranging from public programs (like Medicare and Medicaid) to private health coverage through an employer.

 When your ERISA health plan pays for your medical care, it has a right to be paid back whatever it paid toward your care.
-That is, if you recover money from the at-fault party, then you must refund your health insurer.
+So, if you recover money from the at-fault party, then you may have to refund your health insurer.

-Many health plans will use companies like Equian, First Recovery Group, Optum, and Rawlings Company, among others, to go after plaintiffs and their attorneys for payment of these liens.
-These companies will often cite language from ERISA that states that they (and their clients) are entitled to 100% of whatever the health plan paid, regardless of what you or your attorney recovery.
-However, this only tells part of the story.
+Many health plans will use companies like Equian, First Recovery Group, Optum, and Rawlings Company (among others) to go after plaintiffs and their attorneys for payment of these liens.
+These companies will often cite language from ERISA and demand the full cost of what they paid – regardless of what you recovered from the at-fault party.
+Yet, this is only part of the story.

 Common Fund and Unjust Enrichment Claims

 Unfortunately, federal courts have favored ERISA plans, saying they are not subject to state laws in this way.
-There are some limited exceptions, and your attorney can work with you to explain how you may still be able to reduce the impact of a true ERISA lien.
-However, the key is first determining if it is the right type of plan.
-In general, there are two kinds of employer group health plans – self funded and insured plans.
+There are some limited exceptions, and your attorney can explain how you can reduce the impact of a true ERISA lien.

-A self-funded plan is one where the employer pays to be part of an insurance group like Blue Cross Blue Shield, Aetna, Cigna, and so forth.
-The actual payments to doctors and hospitals are made directly from the employer’s pool to the hospitals and providers.
-Premiums are collected through payroll and placed into a pool, from which expenses are paid.
+- A self-funded plan is one where the employer pays to be part of an insurance group, like Blue Cross Blue Shield, Aetna, Cigna, and so forth.
+Healthcare payments go from the employer’s pool to the hospitals and providers.
+Premiums are collected through payroll and placed into a pool from which expenses are paid.
 These plans are generally not subject to state laws.

-An insured plan is what most of us think of when we think of employer-sponsored plans.
-Premiums are collected by the employer and passed to the insurance company, who in turn makes payments to providers directly.
-These plans are generally still subject to state law.
+- An insured plan is what most of us think when we imagine employer-sponsored plans.
+Premiums are collected by the employer and passed to the insurance company, which in turn makes payments to providers directly.
+These plans are generally subject to state law.

 Only a small percentage of all employer health plans are truly covered by ERISA, yet almost all group plans use ERISA as a tool for collections.
 To know whether you have a self-funded plan or an insured plan, ask yourself:

 - Is your health plan directly funded by the employer?
-If the employer funds the plan, then it is likely a self-funded plan, not subject to state laws like the common fund doctrine.
+If the employer funds the plan, then it is likely a self-funded plan and not subject to state laws.

 - How large is the employer?
-If you work for a smaller employer, chances are it is not a self-funded plan.
-These are typically used by large companies.
+If you work for a smaller employer, chances are, it is not a self-funded plan.
+Small companies typically partner with third-party insurance providers.

-- Do you work for the government?
-Most government employees are not self-funded ERISA plans.
+- Do you work for the government or a church?
+Most government employees and clergy people do not have self-funded ERISA plans.

-Wondering if you have to pay my insurance company back?
-Well, it depends.
-Make sure to speak with a personal injury lawyer who understands ERISA liens.
-The Law Office of Cohen & Jaffe, LLP works hard to reduce the impact of healthcare liens and ERISA liens for our clients.
+The Law Office of Cohen & Jaffe, LLP works hard to reduce the impact of healthcare liens and ERISA liens on our clients.
 The more we are able to save, the more you are able to keep.
-Speak to our skilled and experienced Long Island personal injury attorneys at 516-358-6900 or schedule an appointment online today.
+During your free case review, you can discuss your options at no obligation.

 For a free legal consultation, call 516-358-6900